 Figure 12.
 Autodesk Revit 2021®.
-3D view: overlapping conceptual masses and point cloud; 3D view: conceptual masses of the wood model overlapping archival drawings, conceptual masses and points cloud.
+3D view: overlapping conceptual masses and point cloud; 3D view: conceptual masses of the wooden model overlapping archival drawings, conceptual masses and point cloud.

-While acknowledging the potential of the work and the opportunities that derive from it, it is nevertheless necessary to highlight and take into consideration its limits: the automatic construction of the mesh model, in fact, does not include the interpretation of the geometries of the architecture and discretizes its shape through an interpolated surface.
+While acknowledging the potential of this work and the opportunities that derive from it, it is nevertheless necessary to highlight and take into consideration its limitations.
+Namely, the automatic construction of the mesh model did not include the interpretation of the building’s geometries and discretised its shape through an interpolated surface.